OmranAbdo/OmranAbdo/README.md

-👋 Hi, I'm Omran Abdo AlAziez
+👋 Hi, I'm Omran Abdo Alaziez

-I'm a passionate **Full-Stack Developer** with experience in building modern web applications using
+I'm a passionate **Full-Stack Developer** with experience in building modern and responsive web applications using
-React, Next.js, Node.js, Express, MongoDB, Nest.js, and TypeScript.
+React, Next.js, Express, TailwindCSS, MongoDB, and MySQL.

-Previously at **Alight Orgnaztion**, I contributed to developing scalable and responsive components, optimizing APIs, and improving full-stack architecture.
+Previously at **Alight Organization**, I contributed to developing scalable and responsive components, optimizing APIs, and improving full-stack architecture.

 Skilled in **RESTful APIs, React Hooks, TailwindCSS**, and building user-friendly UIs with modern design principles.